cs1302uga/cs1302-tutorials/packages1.md

    $ java -cp bin HelloWorld
    ```

-7. We will use the Unix `find` command often in this course to see all files in a directory and its
+7. We will use the Unix `find` command (or the similar `tree` command) often in this course to see all files in a directory and its
    subdirectories.
 Go ahead and execute `find` from within the `cs1302-packages` directory.
 If you've
    followed the steps correctly up until now, you will see the following output: